How to Talk to Your Child About Something Traumatic—Without Causing More Harm

 Young children may use imagination to fill gaps when they don’t fully understand what has happened.
 Sometimes they create explanations that are inaccurate or overly self-critical based on limited information and emotional confusion.
 They may even wrongly blame themselves for situations completely out of their control.
 Reassuring them clearly and consistently is crucial to restoring their sense of safety.
 Let them know directly and kindly that the incident was not their fault.

-Understanding Childhood Grief
+Final Thoughts on Childhood Grief

-Childhood Grief: Written by Elena Marionpoulou
+Written by Elena Marinopoulou

 If you think that you can benefit from professional support on this issue you can reach out here.